 111.55 The revelation of the laws of the Faith, and their application in practice, has been a very gradual process.
 Bahá’u’lláh had appointed four Hands of the Cause of God during His own lifetime, and ‘Abdu’l-Bahá had brought into being embryonic Local Spiritual Assemblies, but the raising up of the institutions of the Administrative Order really started with the ministry of Shoghi Effendi.

 111.56 In the establishment of the Administrative Order the American Bahá’í Community played a leading role.
 In the twenties, under the unerring guidance of the Guardian, the National Spiritual Assembly of the Bahá’ís of the United States and Canada formulated a constitution for itself, consisting of a Declaration of Trust and By-Laws, and one for Local Spiritual Assemblies, comprising a set of By-Laws, all based on the laws and principles of the Faith, and in a form through which these institutions could incorporate (obtain legal capacity) under American law.
-In doing this the difficulty was to mould the noncodified Bahá’í laws and principles into forms made available by civil law for the attainment of legal capacity.
+In doing this the difficulty was to mould the non-codified Bahá’í laws and principles into forms made available by civil law for the attainment of legal capacity.
 With the expert help of American jurists, constitutions were worked out for the National Assembly and the Local Assemblies which were endorsed by Shoghi Effendi and prescribed by him as the pattern for the establishment of the Bahá’í Administration in other parts of the world.

 III.